 At this point, the president is threatening to shut down the entire southern border – lock, stock, and barrel.
 It’s doubtful this is going to play well in Mexico City.
 Could a shutdown of the border push Mexico toward the negotiating table?
 Is it really all that far-fetched to believe U.S. and Mexican leaders can do some additional horse trading here?
 And if they manage to figure out this Rubik’s cube of paying for the wall, the Democrats will have no place to retreat.
 After all, H.R.
 7332 is their idea.

 Getting Mexico to cough up the dough for a border wall won’t be easy, but this idea should be pursued by the president and his administration with all due haste.
-For sure, the Democrats are going to do everything in their power to stop any American funding of the wall, so as crazy as it sounds, I say head south to Mexico, test the waters and see if the fish are biting.We value your comments!
-Please weigh in on our comment section below.
+For sure, the Democrats are going to do everything in their power to stop any American funding of the wall, so as crazy as it sounds, I say head south to Mexico, test the waters and see if the fish are biting.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com